DMX: 1985–1995: Career beginnings

 His career began in 1985, when he beatboxed for a local rapper named Ready Ron.
-They would do small shows together where Ron would perform as a rapper, and DMX would beatbox and provide adlibs.
-After some time, he realized Ron was becoming more prominent on the scene, so he decided to start rapping himself under the name "DMX" inspired by the Oberheim DMX drum machine—he made it an initialism for "Divine Master Of the Unknown" and later "Darkman X".
+They would do small shows together where Ron would perform as a rapper, and DMX would beatbox and provide ad-libs.
+After some time, he realized Ron was becoming more prominent on the scene, so he decided to start rapping himself under the name "DMX" inspired by the Oberheim DMX drum machine—he made it an initialism for "Divine Master of the Unknown" and later "Darkman X".
 After serving a two-year prison sentence, he began writing his own lyrics and performing at the local recreation center for younger children.
 In 1988, while in prison for carjacking, he began dedicating more of his free time to writing lyrics and battling other inmates.
 During this time, he had created a style called "Spellbound" where he spelled each word out letter by letter.
 He and future rival, K-Solo, engaged in battles.
 The initial Ruff Ryders group started with a preteen Jadakiss, Swizz Beatz as a child, and DMX.
 In 1988, Irv Gotti was roommates with producer Chad Elliott who later introduced him in the Schlobohm housing projects in Yonkers to DMX and brothers Joaquin "Waah" and Darrin "Dee" Dean, who had mentioned they were creating a company called Ruff Ryders together.
 Gotti convinced Waah to buy him a drum machine to produce records for DMX.
 Elliott and Gotti produced a beat in 1989 called Born Loser which became one of DMX's first music demos.

 He later made an appearance on The Stretch Armstrong and Bobbito Show in January 1991, where he provided a freestyle.
 The Source praised DMX in its Unsigned Hype column that highlighted unsigned hip-hop artists.
 In 1991, DMX signed a management deal with the then-unknown record label Ruff Ryders Entertainment.
 Later that year, Columbia Records signed DMX to its subsidiary labels Chaos Records and Ruffhouse Records, which released his major debut single "Born Loser" in 1993.
 Failing to meet commercial projections and not reaching any music charts, he was then terminated from his contract with Ruffhouse and became an independent artist.
 In January 1994, Death Row Records attempted to sign the rapper in a joint venture with Ruff Ryders, although this never materialized.